 'Wednesday' Season 2: Everything We Know

-School may be out for the students of Nevermore Academy, but fans of the Netflix hit Wednesday are already full of anticipation for another semester in Jericho.
-Executive-produced by Tim Burton and inspired by the Addams Family, the macabre series follows 15-year-old Wednesday Addams as she investigates a complex mystery at the center of the school for outcasts, which involves a mysterious serial-killing monster and a centuries-long history of animosity between the outcasts and the normies.
+School may be out for the students of Nevermore Academy, but fans of the Netflix hit Wednesday have been waiting with anticipation for another semester in Jericho.
+Executive-produced by Tim Burton and inspired by the Addams Family, the macabre series follows 15-year-old Wednesday Addams as she investigates a complex mystery at her school—involving a mysterious serial-killing monster and a centuries-long history of animosity between the outcasts and the normies.

-The eight-episode season has topped the Netflix chart in dozens of countries, and it's highly likely that the Addams family and the rest of the cast will be back for another installment.
-The show's creative team already has plans, including some answers for several finale cliffhangers.
-Read on for everything we know about a probable Season 2 of Wednesday.
+The eight-episode season broke numerous records upon its debut and went on to become Netflix's second most watched show ever, so it's not surprising that the Addams family and the rest of the cast will be back for another installment.
+The show's creative team already has plans, including some answers for several ending cliffhangers.
+Read on for everything we know about season 2 of Wednesday.

 Has 'Wednesday' been renewed for Season 2?

-Which of the cast would return for Season 2?
+Which of the cast will return for Season 2?

 Wednesday has a huge cast full of characters we already love (raise your hand if you would fight for Enid).
-Most of them made it out of Season 1 alive, so Season 2 will likely see the returns of Jenna Ortega (Wednesday), Emma Myers (Enid Sinclair), Percy Hynes White (Xavier Thorpe), Joy Sunday (Bianca Barclay), and Jamie McShane (Sheriff Galpin).
+Most of them made it out of season 1 alive, so season 2 will likely see the returns of Jenna Ortega (Wednesday), Emma Myers (Enid Sinclair), Joy Sunday (Bianca Barclay), and Jamie McShane (Sheriff Galpin).
 We'll also probably see more of the rest of the Addams family, including Catherine Zeta-Jones (Morticia Addams), Luis Guzmán (Gomez Addams), Isaac Ordonez (Pugsley Addams), and Fred Armisen as Uncle Fester.
+(The fate of Percy Hynes White, who played Xavier in season 1, could be up in the air after he faced sexual assault allegations in January 2023.)

 There's also the question of Principal Weems' fate, as fans have been shocked that Gwendoline Christie's character didn't make it out of the season finale alive.
 Unfortunately, it seems for now that the glamorous educator really is dead, with co-showrunner Miles Millar telling Variety that Weems' death was an impactful way to end the first season.